 Our key stage 3 curriculum covers a wide variety of topics, each including performing, composing, listening and analysing.
 Students use a range of instruments, such as keyboard, percussion, guitars and voice.

-Year 7 students learn about the instruments of the orchestra, musical structures and world music.
+Year 7 students learn about Musical Elements and Instruments of the Orchestra, Music Theory and Keyboard Skills and Recycled Rhythms.
 They have three lessons a fortnight, one of which is singing.

-Year 8 students will explore the blues, covers and programme music.
+Year 8 students will explore the Blues, Musicals and Fusions, They have 2 lessons a fortnight.

 Key Stage 4